common name: wheel bug

 Introduction - Synonymy - Distribution - Description and Identification - Life History - Notes on Behavior - Importance as a Predator - Medical Importance - Selected References

-The wheel bug, Arilus cristatus (Linnaeus), is a moderately common, widely distributed, beneficial assassin bug that preys on man's pest insects.
-However, its bite usually is more severe than a bee sting, and both nymphs and adults should be avoided or handled with caution.
+The wheel bug, Arilus cristatus (Linnaeus), is a moderately common, widely distributed, beneficial assassin bug that preys on pest insects.
+However, its bite can be more severe than a bee sting, and both nymphs and adults should be avoided or handled with caution.

 Figure 1.
 Female wheel bug, Arilus cristatus (Linnaeus), with eggs.
 The eggs were laid under an eave, and the photograph was rotated 180 degrees for display here.
 The female is not guarding the eggs, as she is dead.
 Wheel bugs overwinter as eggs.
 Photograph by D.W.
 Hall, University of Florida.